C. auris - HAN

 Key Information and Action Steps

 All Candida isolates from sterile sites should be identified to the species level.
-C. auris is commonly misidentified as Candida haemulonii.
+C. auris is most commonly misidentified as Candida haemulonii.
 Testing Candida isolates from non-sterile sites to determine species should be considered if:

 - - clinically indicated (e.g. suspected treatment failure)